Case study: Natural language processing for call centres

 Call centres have to deal with plenty of text and audio information, and they spend too much time processing it.
 By integrating machine learning and NLP into the procedure, you can predict customer behaviour and detect sales potential while saving time and costs.

-Challenge: The company receives around 30 000 e-mails monthly.
+Challenge: The company receives about 30 000 e-mails monthly.
 Therefore, it needs 10-11 employees working full-time in the call centre to process these e-mails.

 Goal: To automate the indexation process as much as possible using machine learning and natural language processing/text mining methods.
 This will consequently free up the capacities of the call centre operators for more value-added activities.